 Edited for Syndication: When episodes from The Smurfs cartoon show started appearing in the syndicated Smurfs Adventures show, there were not only cuts from the shorter episodes to make two of them fit within a thirty-minute showing time, but there were also episodes where the audio was noticeably sped up, resulting in the Smurfs and even Gargamel sounding more helium-ish.
 Some of the season set volumes of The Smurfs that were released in Australia and the United Kingdom even featured the episodes that were edited for syndication instead of their original unedited versions.

-. . . who the agriculture Smurf gives to Sigma Nu Delta fraternity house to use as the State University’s Homecoming football game’s mascot where Doug Butabi’s father Tailor Smurfnote Kip King appears in the sixth episode of season one called "Sorority Row," wearing thick-square rimmed glasses and is credited as "Norman Howard." is a student at.
+Not only does Farmer Smurf have a genie but he also has an intelligent horse that only speaks to him, who the agriculture Smurf gives to Sigma Nu Delta fraternity house to use as the State University's Homecoming football game's mascot where Doug Butabi's father Tailor Smurfnote Kip King appears in the sixth episode of season one called "Sorority Row", wearing thick-square rimmed glasses and is credited as "Norman Howard." is a student at.

 Name's the Same: Gargamel posed as a Smurf going by this name in one episode, namely because of the nose.

-No Export for You: The cartoon show has an inverted problem: foreign distributors are able to release season sets (and even the specials) on DVD without a hassle, but Warner Bros. is only able to make season sets available through download streaming services, with Season 2 as well as Seasons 7 through 9 (and the specials "The Smurfic Games" and "Smurfily Ever After") excluded from availability.
+No Export for You: The cartoon show has an inverted problem: foreign distributors are able to release season sets (and even the specials) on DVD without a hassle, but Warner Bros. is only able to make season sets available through download streaming services, with much of Season 2 (and the specials "The Smurfic Games" and "Smurfily Ever After") excluded from availability.